-Increase counselors' knowledge of work incentives and the effect of earnings on SSI/SSDI.
-This will improve the quality of VRD's provision of counseling on decisions that impact employment.
+The VR program aims to increase VR counselors' knowledge of work incentives and the effect of earnings on Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).
+This will improve the quality of VR's provision of counseling on decisions that impact employment.